amyo29/beepboop/beta.md

 - [ ] Snooze/Accept/Reject button
 - [ ] Dots button to lead the user to the alarm response screen

-friendsData collection -> friendsList w/ userID alarmData collection -> alarm w/ userID userData collection -> user w/ userID, [userID's], [alarmIDs] userDoc
-- userID: String
-- profilePic: UIImage
-- snoozeEnabled: Bool
-- alarmIDs: [alarm uuids]
-- contacts: [userIds]
-- invites_received: [userIDs]
-- invites_sent: [userIDs]
-- notifications:

 ### Notification
 - [x] Set up local notifications to pop up at designated time and date
     - [x] Correctly populate title and body in notifications
 - [x] Cancel notifications when alarm is off/deleted

 ### Alarm Response Screen
-- [ ] Implement custom segment controller and table view to display the status of each invited member of the alarm
+- [x] Implement ~~custom segment controller~~ 3 buttons and table view to display the status of each invited member of the alarm.
 - [ ] Add toggle to allow users to opt in/out of the specific alarm
-- [ ] ~~Drag on the screen to go back to previous screen~~ Determine most user-friendly segue to return to previous screen
+- [x] ~~Drag on the screen to go back to previous screen~~ Determine most user-friendly segue to return to previous screen

 ### Share Alarms Screen
 - [ ] Display list of contacts (method TBD)